rmcwhae/russellmcwhae.ca/content/journal/the-pendulum-swings.md

 I have a running theory that the quality of a given TV show is inversely proportional to the number of episodes before the cast starts sleeping with each other.
 If there isn’t enough going on that the writers need to resort to the usual Hollywood tropes within a few episodes, perhaps the show’s premise wasn’t all that strong to begin with.

 Another show I would recommend is _Freaks and Geeks_, which unfortunately—or perhaps _fortunately_, given this piece’s thesis of watching less TV—lasted only a single season.
 It follows siblings Lindsay and Sam Weir as they navigate high school in suburban Detroit in the 80’s.
-Without getting into any more detail, understand that this was a show that I would pay money to watch again (well, a few bucks, anyway).
+Without getting into any more detail, understand that this was a show that I would pay money to watch again (a few bucks, anyway).
 It’s also one of very few shows in recent memory to give a reasonable treatment of Christianity in pop culture (perhaps I am biased here).

 Postman describes his book _Amusing Ourselves to Death_ as “an inquiry into and a lamentation about the most significant American cultural fact of the second half of the twentieth century: the decline of the Age of Typography and the ascendency of the Age of Television” (8).
 He warns us that: